blue-forest/contributing/README.md

 Thank you for your interest !

+### Workflow

+We use the following tools on GitHub :
+- **Issues** to reference and process bugs
+- **Pull Requests** to release new versions
+- **Discussions** to exchange with us and answer your questions
+- **Actions** to manage our tests and deployments

+The development of drop'in features is divided into seasons and episodes set up as Milestones on GitHub.
+The attribution of an Issue or a Pull Request to a Milestone is considered to be scheduled to an upcoming implementation.

+There are two main branches :
+- **main** : contains the most stable version of the code
+- **develop** : contains the code with all the latest updates

 ### Files license header

-In most of the repositories concerned, you will find a `./etc/init.sh` script that will automatically add a Git hook to insert the license header at the beginning of new source files.
+In most of the repositories concerned, you will find a script (`./etc/init.sh`) that will automatically add a Git hook to insert the license header at the beginning of new source files.